stefan-hacks/pdrx/README.md

 <p align="center">
   <strong>🐧 Portable Dynamic Reproducible gnu/linuX</strong><br>
   <em>Capture your Linux setup.
 Reproduce it anywhere.
-Instantly.</em>
+Instantly.
+Don'tforget to star the repo if you find this tool useful for you as well.</em>
 </p>

 <!-- Dynamic Badges -->